Zero waste cleaning supply, soil aerator, and delicious vegetable-luffa is quite possibly the world's most useful plant!

 It's best to avoid planting luffa, squash and melon varieties near potatoes as well as brassicas like kale, broccoli, and brussel sprouts.
 They don’t get along and growth is hindered.
 However, sunflowers, marigolds, nasturtium and borage will increase the overall production by attracting pollinators while warding off common luffa pests.
 You can find all those beautiful companions in our Edible Flower Collection.

 Speaking of soil, want to know yet another reason we love growing luffa?
-It’s a beautiful soil amendment!
-Once your luffa has passed its prime in your home, chop it into tiny pieces and add to your garden or houseplant soil for added aeration.
-Succulents and cactus varieties will thank you!
+It’s a beautiful soil amendment and can help with houseplant drainage.
+Once your luffa has passed its prime in your home, you can either place it in the dishwasher with the 'heat dry' setting on, or soak it in a vinegar bath for five minutes to kill off any bacteria.
+Then, chop it into tiny pieces and add to your houseplant soil for added aeration or you can place at the bottom of your planter to keep the drainage flowing while keeping the soil from spilling out.

 What you'll need: